tsetsik/gtfs_api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is project is a developed with [ruby on rails](https://rubyonrails.org) in `api` mode

+# Technical information
-* Ruby version
+* Ruby on rails

-* System dependencies
+* Foremand

-* Configuration
+* GTFS

-* Database creation
+* Cucumber

-* Database initialization
+* Rspec

+# How to run the project
+By executing `foreman start`

-* How to run the test suite
+# How to run the cucumber tests

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+`bundle exec cucumber`

+# How to run rspec tests
+`bundle exec rspec spec/`

+# Improvments that can be done
+* make rake ci task
+* Adding more endpoints by extracing them from the gtfs file
+* Rake task for seeding data